JavaHammes/room4A.dev/content/posts/trusting_trust.md

 Man, I hate dentists.

 In the original paper, Ken proudly declares he's going to present "the cutest program he ever wrote".
-What a nerd...

 He breaks it down into three stages.
 Here's the first:

-## Stage 1 - *Writing the shortest self-reproducing program.*
+## Stage 1 - Writing the shortest self-reproducing program.

 A self-reproducing program is one that, when compiled and executed, prints out its exact own source code.

-Today, we call this kind of program a quine.
+Today, we call this kind of program a [quine](https://en.wikipedia.org/wiki/Quine_(computing)).

 As an example: